Four miners die in coalmine blast near Jamshoro

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+The blast occurred due to accumulation of gas in the mine, the Police informed and added that as a result of which, the mine also caved in.

-Five of the workers having 80 percent burn injuries were fished out from the debris and rushed to the Liaquat University Hospital Hyderabad City Branch where four breathed their last during first aid while another critically-injured identified as Manthar Ali Tangiyani has been shifted to Karachi.
+Five of the workers having 80 percent burn injuries were fished out from the debris and rushed to Liaquat University Hospital Hyderabad City Branch where four breathed their last during first aid while another critically injured identified as Manthar Ali Tangiyani has been shifted to Karachi.

+The blast occurred due to accumulation of gas in the mine, the Police informed and added that as a result of which, the mine also caved in.

-Five of the workers having 80 percent burn injuries were fished out from the debris and rushed to the Liaquat University Hospital Hyderabad City Branch where four breathed their last during first aid while another critically-injured identified as Manthar Ali Tangiyani has been shifted to Karachi.
+Five of the workers having 80 percent burn injuries were fished out from the debris and rushed to Liaquat University Hospital Hyderabad City Branch where four breathed their last during first aid while another critically injured identified as Manthar Ali Tangiyani has been shifted to Karachi.